hantsy/javaee8-by-example-gitbook/overview.md

 1. Download Glassfish v5 from http://github.com/glassfish
 2. Exract the archive into your local disc.
-3. Open NetBeans IDE, click **Service** tab.
+3. Open NetBeans IDE, click **Services** tab.
+If it is not opend, open it from **Window** menu.
-4. Right click the **Server** ndoe, and click **Add Server** and follow the wizard to add Glassfish v5 into IDE.
+4. Right click the **Servers** ndoe, in the popup context menu, click **Add Server** and follow the wizard to add Glassfish v5 into your IDE.

 ### Import sample codes

-Starts up NetBeans IDE, and open the root project.
+1. Starts up NetBeans IDE.
+2. Click **Open** icon or **File**/**Open** menu to select a project.
 Maven projects are recognised by NetBeans IDE automaticially.
+3. Select the above cloned project, open it in NetBeans IDE, it looks like.

 ![nb](nb-javaee8.png)